CDCgov/PyRenew/model/docs/example-with-datasets.md

     )
 ```

+The `inf_hosp_int` is a `DeterministicPMF` object that takes the
+infection to hospitalization interval as input.
+The `hosp_rate` is an
+`InfectHospRate` object that takes the infection to hospitalization rate
+as input.
+The `HospitalAdmissions` class is a `RandomVariable` that
+takes two distributions as inputs: the infection to admission interval
-Now we can define the rest of the other model components:
+and the infection to hospitalization rate.
+Now we can define the rest of
+the other model components:

 ``` python
 from pyrenew.model import HospitalizationsModel